poloclub/interactive-classification/README.md

 # Deep Learning Interactive Experimentation

 Model app written in ReactJS.
-To run use `yarn start`
+To run use `yarn` to install dependencies and `yarn start` to start the development server.